Crimson Desert: How to Get the Baby Wyvern – Egg and Hatch Guide

 Instant deliveryNo spam, unsubscribe anytime

-Step 4: Place the egg in the nearby nest and stay local
+Step 4: Place the egg in the nest and wait

-After taking the egg, move to the nearby nest in the Wyvern’s Cradle area and place it there.
-Guides published around the patch agree on the basic flow here: the nest is local to the egg area, and the game expects you to incubate the egg nearby rather than transport it to a city, stable, or camp system.
+Carry the egg to the nearby nest in the Wyvern’s Cradle area and place it.
+The nest is local to the egg — the game wants you to incubate it on the spot, not transport it to a city, stable, or camp.

-• You placed the egg in a nest near Wyvern’s Cradle, not at a random point elsewhere.
+• You placed the egg in the nest near Wyvern’s Cradle, not somewhere else.

-• The Baby Wyvern then appears as a pet reward, which is the current verified form of the unlock.
+• The Baby Wyvern then appears as a pet reward.

 Advertisement

-The decisive recommendation is simple: go get it as soon as you have Focused Force Palm.
-Head to southwestern Delaysia, break the Bismuth wall at Wyvern’s Cradle, collect the egg beside the cave chest, place it in the nearby nest, and wait for the hatch animation.
-If you follow that order and do not leave early, the Baby Wyvern is a straightforward pickup rather than a mystery hunt.
+Go get it the moment you have Focused Force Palm.
+Head to southwestern Delesyia, break the Bismuth wall at Wyvern’s Cradle, grab the egg beside the Skyblazer Cloth Helm chest, place it in the nearby nest, and wait roughly 5 minutes for the orange/gold glow that signals the hatch.
+Follow that order and don’t leave early, and the Baby Wyvern is a clean five-minute pickup rather than a mystery hunt.

 F